Cats can make great pets. But it’s important to know how to keep your child safe when they are with them.

 Cat scratch fever

 Cat scratch fever is a disease passed on by cats.
 It can enter the body when a cat scratch breaks the surface of the skin.
-Most cat scratches don't lead to cat scratch fever.
+Most cat scratches do not lead to cat scratch fever.

 - a lump or scab at the area where you or your child has been scratched

-- sore and swollen glands where the cat has scratched - these might be in your child’s neck, armpit or groin area
+- sore and swollen glands near the area where the cat has scratched - these might be in your child’s neck, armpit or groin area

 It's rarely a problem for anyone with a healthy immune system.
 Usually, antibiotics can treat the infection.